emilps/fjelltg/src/pages/product/2020-03-20-meal-cooler.md

   roller bearings on the end plates.

-  Hot meal is stirred through the cooler, while we use a cetrifugal fan to draw a counterflow of cool air.
+  Hot meal is stirred through the cooler, while we use a centrifugal fan to draw a counterflow of cool air.
 smallimage: /img/mealcooler-2.png
 fullwidthimage: /img/mealcooler-3.png